Jose5110/Stock-Market-Kafka-de-project/README.md

 ## Dataset Used
-You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)
+You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline) This is the dataset used in the project - https://github.com/Jose5110/Stock-Market-Kafka-de-project/blob/main/indexProcessed.csv